mikeizbicki/cmc-csci143/week_15/README.md

         By default, sqlalchemy still uses psycopg2 as the backend

-        History of the name: <https://www.postgresql.org/message-id/flat/CA%2BRjkXFL6Jy7actUy%2BS%3DdGfjpuD_jpUYYofGpON%2B1Nq9S2Y75w%40mail.gmail.com#f9771ec89bf350e0594cf9640a1f912c>
+        History of the name, [from the postgres mailing list](https://www.postgresql.org/message-id/flat/CA%2BRjkXFL6Jy7actUy%2BS%3DdGfjpuD_jpUYYofGpON%2B1Nq9S2Y75w%40mail.gmail.com#f9771ec89bf350e0594cf9640a1f912c):

-        > So, in about a weekend I wrote the core of psycopg 1, just to demonstrate that you can write something that works without over-engineering it. **I wanted to call it psychopg (a reference to their psychotic driver) but I typed the name wrong.
-And the name just stuck.**
+        > I wanted to call it psychopg but I typed the name wrong.
+And the name just stuck.

 **Takeaway:**